AstroJacobLi/ObsAstGreene/README.md

 A course designed for Princeton majors and non-majors interested in understanding astronomical data.

-Maintained by Jenny Greene, Jared Siegel, Jiaxuan Li.
+Maintained by Jenny Greene, Jared Siegel, Erin Flowers, and Jiaxuan Li.

 ## How to build the book?
-### Creating an Conda Environment
+### Creating a Conda Environment
 In order to compile this book, you will need to create a conda environment with the necessary dependencies.
 The conda environment is provided as `environment.yml`.
 This environment is used for all testing by Github Actions and can be setup by:
 1. `conda env create -f environment.yml`